chilippso/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

 This third command defines a numerical value representing the maximum security level the target server can have.
-If the target server's security level is higher than this value, then our script will :js:func:`weaken` the script before doing anything else.
+If the target server's security level is higher than this value, then our script will :js:func:`weaken` the target server before doing anything else.

 .. code:: javascript